Guiding diffusion models to reconstruct flow fields from sparse data: Results and discussion

 \subsection{Reconstruction tasks}

 Next, we test the proposed masked diffusion method for reconstructing high-fidelity flow fields from sparse data points.
 Following the configuration from the previous study by Shu et al. \cite{shu2023physics}, we target reconstruction tasks with sparse observations of 5\% and 1.5625\% of the high fidelity data.
+An example of the sparse input can be seen in Figure \ref{fig:sparse_example}.

 The reconstructed samples should meet three key properties: accurate point-wise values, physical coherence, and a similar fluid structure to the ground truth.